submagr/Gre-Prep/README.md

 # Gre Prep
-When I was mugging up words for preperation of GRE, I clustered words with similar meanings and It really helped.
+When I was mugging up words for preparation of GRE, I clustered words with similar meanings and It really helped.
 Here, are the clusters I made:

 ### To make angry:
 | Word          | Meaning       |